The Saga of Gosta Berling: Restorations

-The film was originally released in two parts in Sweden, Gösta Berlings saga del I on 10 March 1924, and Gösta Berlings saga del II seven days later.
+Due to its length, the film was originally released in two parts in Sweden, Gösta Berlings saga del I on 10 March 1924, and Gösta Berlings saga del II seven days later.
 The two-part version was also released in Finland and Norway, but for the rest of the world a shorter, one-part export version was made.

 In 1927 the film was recut, almost halving its running time.
 This was the only version that was archived.
 In 1933 a sound version was released theatrically in Stockholm, with the intertitles removed, along with additional edits and some reordering of the scenes.
 Most of the missing material was discovered 20 years later and a restored version with new intertitles was released in theatres.
 The Swedish Film Institute added newly found fragments throughout the years, but as of the 1975 restoration about 450 metres of film from the original cut remained missing.

 In February 2018, the completion of a new, comprehensive restoration was announced.
 The 2018 version is 16 minutes longer than the previous restoration and brings the film close to its original running time.
 It also restores the film's tinting scheme for the first time since its original release.